Kapil Narayan Tiwari: Political career

 Tiwari made his first run for the Orissa Legislative Assembly in the 1974 election, campaigning for the Khariar constituency as an independent candidate.
 Tiwari was defeated, placing fourth with 8% of the vote.
 In the 1977 Orissa Legislative Assembly election, Tiwari again ran as an independent for the Khariar constituency, winning with 56% of the vote.
-During his tenure in the assembly, Tiwari was considered to be a leader in the socialist movement, and he publicized issues regarding child trafficking, poverty, starvation, and migration.
+Tiwari was regarded as a leader in the socialist movement during his time in the assembly, and he raised awareness of issues such as child trafficking, poverty, starvation, and migration.
 Tiwari was also recognized for his "great oratory skill".
 At some point during his tenure, Tiwari joined the Indian National Congress (I).

 Tiwari stood for re-election in 1980; however, he was defeated by independent candidate Anupa Singh Deo, receiving 31% of the vote compared to Deo's 40%.
 Another independent candidate, Duryodhan Majhi, placed third with 23% of the vote.
 In the 1985 election, Tiwari ran as an independent candidate in a rematch against Deo and Majhi.
 In a narrow three-way race, Tiwari placed third with 22% of the vote, while Deo and Majhi received 26% and 24%, respectively.
 In the 1990 election, Tiwari again for the assembly, standing as a Bharatiya Janata Party candidate.
 Tiwari placed fifth with just 6% of the vote.